AEmotionStudio/ComfyUI-MagnifyGlass/README.md

     - Access all settings by clicking the ⚙️ (Settings) icon in ComfyUI, then find the "🔍 Magnify Glass" section.

-![Magnify Glass Usage Example PNG](images/magnify_glass_usage.webp) *(Debug Menu & Arrow Keys Showcase: some flickering may aquire with the VHS Combine Node Preview when moving the glass across the preview service while active.)*
+![Magnify Glass Usage Example PNG](images/magnify_glass_usage.webp) *(🐞 Debug Mode & Arrow Keys Showcase: ⚠️ some flickering may aquire with the VHS Combine Node Preview when moving the glass across the preview service while active.)*

 ## ⚙️ Configuration Options